 There are many ways in which geography can contribute towards spiritual development.
 The study of real people in real places, and of our relationship with the environment, is at the heart of the geography curriculum.
-As such, there are many occasions when we can give children the opportunity to reflect on their own values and beliefs, and those of others, as well as to explore their own feelings about the people, places and environments they are learning about.
+As such, there are many occasions when we can give children the opportunity to reflect on their own values and beliefs, and those of others as well as to explore their own feelings about the people, places and environments they are learning about.

 Intent Implementation Impact At Fladbury we deliver a coherently planned sequence of lessons which ensure the children have progressively covered the skills and concepts required in the National Curriculum.
 We aim to broaden and deepen our children's understanding of the four areas of Geography.
 They will develop contextual knowledge of the location of globally significant places, and an understanding of the processes that give rise to key physical and human geographical features of the world, along with how they bring about variation and change over time.
-We intend to develop children's curiosity and a fascination with the world and its people that will remain with them for the rest of their lives.
+We intend to develop children's curiosity and a fascination of the world and its people that will remain with them for the rest of their lives.
 Our children will enjoy a range of opportunities for investigating places around the world as well as physical and human processes.
-They will be able to develop their geographical vocabulary, map skills and geographical facts, and provide opportunities for consolidation, challenge and variety to ensure interest and progress.
-In order for our children to know more and remember more in each area of geography studied, our lessons are sequenced so that prior learning is always considered and opportunities for revision and retrieval of key locations, events and facts are built into lessons.
-Our 'remember it' sections at the start of lessons often revisit key substantive knowledge.
-Retrieval quizzes also provide great opportunities to help the key knowledge stick.
-Our children will use geographical vocabulary accurately and understand the different strands of geography, with a deep understanding of the Earth's key physical and human processes.
-Children will begin to make relevant links from geography to other curriculum subjects, such as history and science.
-They will improve their enquiry skills and inquisitiveness about the world around them, and their impact on the world.
-All children will realise that they have choices to make in the world, developing a positive commitment to the environment and the future of the planet.
-Children will become competent in collecting, analysing and communicating a range of data gathered.
-They will be able to interpret a range of sources of geographical information and they will communicate geographical information in a variety of ways.
-All children in the school will be able to speak confidently about their geography learning, skills and knowledge.
+They will be able to develop their geographical vocabulary, map skills and geographical facts and provide opportunities for consolidation, challenge and variety to ensure interest and progress. remember more in each area of geography studied, our lessons are sequenced so that prior learning is always considered and opportunities for revision and retrieval of key